mikyll/Mobile-Systems-M/flashcards.md

   - Advanced power management (different management policies via WakeLocks);

 #### Describe Android **threading** model.
-In Android each application is associated with a **single thread** that has an _infinite loop_, and manages a _message queue_ to handle external events (including user inputs).
+In Android each application is associated with a **single thread** that has an _infinite loop_, and manages a _message queue_ to handle events (from system and from user input).
 This loop executes each Activity of the application.
 Android applications can be based on two models:
 - one DVK for each application (default), which runs on a separate process;
 - one DVK for different applications (applications must set a shared ID - security risk).